HenrikJoreteg/human-javascript/ch06 - models.md

   },
   // Session properties are defined and work exactly
   // the same way as properties.
 The difference is
-  // they're not sent to the server as a "real" property
+  // they're not sent to the server on save(), etc.
   session: {
     selected: ['boolean', true, false]
   },
   // Derived properties are getters constructed from
-  // other information.
+  // other information. (you cannot set a derived property, this is intentional)
   derived: {
     // the name of the derived property
     // in this case refrencing "model.fullName"